The Basics

 -

 The middle point where both thresholds meet is called the Crossover Error Rate (CER).
-This is a balanced measure of authentication strength which provides the error frequency that occurs when administrators tune the system to have equal FAR and FRR.
+This provides a balanced measure of authentication accuracy when both error rates are matched.

 Session Management